-The pandemic, and resulting lockdowns, has resulted in an increase in demand for residential broadband services, which has in turn lead to an increase in demand for certain of our solutions, including our FTTDp home network connection devices and our Fixed Wireless Access CPE devices.
+The pandemic and resulting lockdowns have resulted in an increase in demand for residential broadband services, which has in turn led to an increase in demand for certain of our solutions, including our fiber extension home network connection devices and our Fixed Wireless Access Customer Premise Equipment or "CPE" devices.
 We also saw a shift in demand from our cable customers toward more I-CCAP chassis each quarter.
-That increase in demand contributed to our strong revenue performance in 2020.
+That increase in demand contributed to our strong revenue performance in 2020 and continued in 2021.
 We cannot guarantee that the heightened demand for residential broadband services will continue for the duration of the pandemic or after the pandemic ends.
 We similarly cannot guarantee that even to the extent the heightened demand for residential broadband services continues that we will continue to see heightened demand for our solutions.
 A decrease in demand for our solutions could have a material adverse impact on our revenue and results of operations.